kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 If a pod being scheduled to a node that is incompatible with the PV's nodeAffinity, the pod will fail.
 Previously, it will be stuck at `ContainerCreating` status.

-This should be rare, since we don't allow PV nodeAffinity to be updated, nor CSI driver can change the topology reported from NodeGetInfo.
+This should be rare before enabling this feature, since we don't allow PV nodeAffinity to be updated, nor CSI driver can change the topology reported from NodeGetInfo.
 So this is only possible if the user edited the node labels manually, or is running an incompatible scheduler.
+Existing workflow will unlikely be affected by this behavior change.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?